-Portland is the King of accessibility with a public transport system that is fully optimised for wheelchair users.
-Public buses, the Max light trains and street cars are all fully equipped for wheelchairs, motorised and self-propelled.
-Portland has got a great attitude towards wheelchair users with a range of facilities from shopping centers, major attractions such as theme parks, and even national parks becoming equipped with the latest technology and must haves from hydraulic ramps help you on and off of Greyhound buses to wide decked walk-ways.
+Portland is the King of accessibility with a public transport system that is fully optimized for wheelchair users.
+Public buses, the Max light trains, and street cars are all fully equipped for wheelchairs, motorized and self-propelled.
+Portland has got a great attitude towards wheelchair users with a range of facilities from shopping centers, major attractions such as theme parks, and even national parks becoming equipped with the latest technology and must-haves from hydraulic ramps to help you on and off of Greyhound buses to wide decked walk-ways.

 Portland itself has some great things to do and places to see, all of this canvassed by the beautiful city itself.
 The forest park is a great place to start, some paths are not ideal but others are level, well maintained, and allow you to fully immerse yourself in real nature as opposed to a tailored garden environment.
 Speaking of gardens the International Rose Test Garden, founded during WW1 showcases some of the best and most beautiful roses of European descent.
 But if food is what you’re looking for you could immerse yourself with culinary delights!
-Voodoo has invented some of the best and craziest donuts in the entire USA (ever had a coffee glaze sprinkled with bacon?!) and are well worth a try.
-Read the full wheelchair travel guide on Portland, Oregon.
+Voodoo has invented some of the best and craziest donuts in the entire USA (ever had a coffee glaze sprinkled with bacon?!) and is well worth a try.